 MATH 295, -6; 395, -6; 495 Special Topics in Mathematics

 A survey of topics not covered in other mathematics classes, including graph theory, computation theory, infinite cardinalities, and Galois theory.
+Phi, pi, e and i; mathematical modeling; math and programming.

 MATH 496 Honors in Mathematics